Mike Bishop (politician): Abortion

 Bishop has voted to ban abortions after 20 weeks and has co-sponsored legislation which states that life starts at conception.

 Affordable Care Act

 Bishop disapproves of the ACA and voted to repeal the Affordable Care Act in 2016.

 Animal testing

 Bishop has called on the USDA to stop the killing of kittens after being tested on for research.

 Gun policy

-Bishop supports gun rights and the Second Amendment, receiving a A/A+ rating from the National Rifle Association.
+Bishop supports gun rights and the Second Amendment, receiving a A/A+ rating from the NRA Political Victory Fund.

 Gordie Howe International Bridge

 When Bishop was Majority Leader of the Michigan Senate, a bill to create the Gordie Howe International Bridge as a companion to the Ambassador Bridge came to him for determination to put it to the Senate floor for a vote.
 Corporate interests were strongly in favor of the bill, which would partner with Canada to pay for the bridge.
 Bishop opposed the bridge and did not bring the legislation to a floor vote, saying there were "too many outstanding legal issues and the legislation is too important to push a lame-duck vote."
 Bishop had received campaign donations from Manuel Moroun, owner of the rival Ambassador Bridge.
 Governor Rick Snyder, a Republican, found another way to make the deal and the project continued without Bishop's support.

 Before being elected to the U.S. House of Representatives he vowed to vote to block the Gordie Howe International bridge.
 The Livingston Daily reported "A proposal for the federal government to fund a U.S. customs center has stalled.
 If elected, Bishop said he wouldn't support federal funding of the customs center."